Autologous cell therapies

 • Attracting undifferentiated cells to the site of the injury (chemoattraction and migration) and by stimulating mitosis of undifferentiated cells (proliferation)

-• Suppressing cytokine release, thus reducing anti-inflamma- tory reactions
+• Suppressing cytokine release, thus moderating inflammatory and anti-inflammatory reactions

 • Attracting macrophages for the improvement of tissue healing and regeneration